eyulf/alexgardner.id.au/_posts/2017-08-09-forge-building-part-1.md

     </div>
 </div>

-## Grind-Stone
+## Grindstone

-The depicted grind stones are all large, mounted in a wooden frame, and hand operated.
+The depicted grindstones are all large, mounted in a wooden frame, and hand operated.
 Due to the size this would require an assistant.
-My plan is to design a system that can be used both by hand, and foot using a pedal.
+My plan is to use a smaller grindstone which can be used both by hand and foot.

 **Sources**
 - [A grindstone turned by two men while a third man sharpens a knife, the Luttrell Psalter][grind-1] (Brit.
 Lib.
 Add.
 42130, fol.
 78v), c.
 1325-1340